freeCodeCamp/freeCodeCamp/docs/FAQ.md

    - Did you follow the pull request checklist?
    - Did you give your pull request a meaningful title?

-### I am stuck on something that is not included in this documentation.

-**Feel free to ask for help in:**

-- The `Contributors` category of [our community forum](https://forum.freecodecamp.org/c/contributors).
-- The `#Contributors` channel on [our chat server](https://chat.freecodecamp.org/channel/contributors).

-We are excited to help you contribute to any of the topics that you would like to work on.
-If you ask us questions on the related issue threads, we will be glad to clarify.
-Be sure to search for your question before posting a new one.

-Thanks in advance for being polite and patient.
-Remember – this community is run mainly by volunteers.

 ### I am interested in being a moderator at freeCodeCamp.
 Where should I start?

 Our community moderators are our heros.
 Their voluntary contributions make